 Your AC system uses a chemical refrigerant to shift humidity within your residence outside.
 This makes your residence cool and refreshing.
-The type of refrigerant used in your house’s air conditioner has been modified several times as time has gone by, following innovative advances and environmental concerns.
+The type of refrigerant used in your Jackson house’s air conditioner has been modified several times as time has gone by, following innovative advances and environmental concerns.

-All modern home AC equipment have R410a, also known as Puron.
+All modern home AC equipment in Jackson have R410a, also known as Puron.
 But this refrigerant will subsequently no longer be made.
 This is due to a continuous concentration on reducing substances known to have an effect on the environment.

 To understand the “why” that drives AC rules, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have cooling systems, according to the U.S. Department of Energy.